soilspectroscopy/ossl-manual/docs/060-neospectra_database.md

 You are reading the work-in-progress of the SoilSpec4GG manual.
 This chapter is currently draft version, a peer-review publication is pending.
 :::

 A persistent copy of the database is hosted on [Zenodo](https://doi.org/10.5281/zenodo.7586622).
+Please use the following reference when using the Neospectra database:

+>Sanderman, J., Smith, C., Safanelli, J. L., Mitu, S. M., Ge, Y., Murad, O., & Shepherd, K. (2023).
+Near-infrared (NIR) soil spectral library using the NeoSpectra Handheld NIR Analyzer by Si-Ware. doi:10.5281/ZENODO.7586622.

 ## Overview